Clinical Psychology

 How long will I have to wait?

-Following your referral you will receive an opt-in letter where you will be required to telephone to activate the referral and make an appointment.
+Following your referral you will receive an opt-in text where you will be required to email or text to activate the referral and make an appointment.